Introducing the Inspector-General of Biosecurity

 On 1 July 2009 the government appointed Dr Dunn as the Interim Inspector-General of Biosecurity pending creation of a statutory position.
 Dr Dunn was succeeded on 30 June 2013 by Dr Michael Bond, who retired on 29 April 2016.

 The position of Inspector-General of Biosecurity was formally established under s 566A the Biosecurity Act 2015 (the Act), which came into force on 16 June 2016.
 On 25 July 2016 Dr Helen Scott-Orr was appointed first Inspector-General of Biosecurity under the Act.
-She was succeeded by Mr Rob Delane on 25 July 2019.
+She was succeeded by Mr Rob Delane who commenced a 3-year term on 25 July 2019.